-This sub-fund is suitable for investors with a medium to long-term investment horizon and high risk tolerance who wish to invest in a diversified fund portfolio.
+This sub-fund is suitable for investors with high risk tolerance who wish to invest in a diversified fund portfolio.
 The sub-fund invests primarily in actively managed UCIs whose investment focus is on taking long and short positions.

 UBS (Lux) Key Selection SICAV - Global Equities (USD)